-BC 211 Spiritual Warfare I
+One semester, two hours BC 211 Spiritual Warfare I

-This course seeks to address the spiritual issues at work behind-the-scenes in the Christian's life.
+This course seeks to address the spiritual issues at work behind the scenes in the Christian's life.
 The doctrines of the Holy Spirit, Satan, angels, and demons are explored with practical counseling applications, being examined in light of one's battle with entities not of "flesh and blood."

-BC 215 Developmental Psychology I

-Otherwise known as "Lifespan Development," this course Biblically addresses the problems and issues one faces spiritually, physically, and mentally from conception through adolescence.
+One semester, two hours BC 215 Developmental Psychology I Otherwise known as "Lifespan Development," this course Biblically addresses the problems and issues one faces spiritually, physically, and mentally from conception through adolescence.
 Medical concerns are also examined with the role of the Bible and the Biblical counselor defined.